 Is cash flow more important than revenue?

-Let’s start by looking at the difference between revenue and cash flow.
-Revenue is the money your business makes from the sale of its products or services.
-Cash flow, on the other hand, is the movement of money into and out of your business's bank account.
+Revenue is the money your business makes from the sale of its products or services and, as we now know, cash flow is the movement of money into and out of your business's bank account.

 In this way, revenue tells you how successful you are at selling your products or services.
 But cash flow shows you how much money you have available to keep your business running and invest in expansion.
-Without cash in the bank, you could land big orders that you can’t fulfil because you don’t have the cash reserves to pay your staff or suppliers.
+Without cash in the bank, you could land big orders that you can’t fulfill because you don’t have the cash reserves to pay your employees or suppliers.

 Why are cash flow forecasts important for a business?

 Maintaining a steady flow of cash into and out of your business ensures you always have enough money available to pay your expenses and reinvest for growth.
-With an American Express Business Gold Card, you get up to 54 days to clear your balance¹.
+With an American Express® Business Gold Card, you get up to 54 days to clear your balance.
 This helps you to better balance your incomings and outgoings.
-Plus, you can earn Membership Rewards® points – and use them to reinvest into your business – every time you make these payments.²
+Plus, you can earn Membership Rewards® points – and use them to reinvest into your business – every time you make these payments.¹